Hayden Campbell: Non-League

 On 11 August 2022, Campbell signed for Marine, now in the Northern Premier League Premier Division.
 He scored 11 goals from 25 games in the first half of the 2022–23 campaign, including a hat-trick in a 4–0 win over Atherton Collieries at Rossett Park on 27 September.
 On 13 January 2023, he joined National League North side Curzon Ashton following a seven-day notice of approach.
 He scored seven goals in 18 games in the second half of the 2022–23 season.

 He joined Northern Premier League Premier Division club Macclesfield in May 2023, before returning to Curzon Ashton in October of the same year.
 He played 25 league games in the 2023–24 season.
 Curzon secured a play-off place; they were eliminated by Chorley after a penalty shoot-out in the quarter-finals, with Campbell missing one of the penalties.

 In June 2024, Campbell signed for fellow National League North side Rushall Olympic.
 In October 2024, he joined Northern Premier League Premier Division side Leek Town.
 He scored 12 goals in 34 games throughout the 2024–25 season.
+At the end of the 2025–26 campaign, he scored the final goal in the history of Borough Park as Leek recorded a 1–0 victory at Workington.